asocastro/openai-api/README.md

 # openai-api
-A repo which contains the notebooks I used and learned from during day 3 of the AIFirst BootCamp.
+A repo containing the notebooks I used and learned from during day 3 of the AIFirst BootCamp.

 # Things I learned: